McGill University awards Emmanuelle Charpentier

 A Nobel Prize-winning mathematician, an extraordinary entrepreneur, an exceptional jazz improviser and an advocate for agricultural reform in Africa are among the exceptional men and women being celebrated this year.
 What unites this varied group is a dedication to improving the lives of others, whether through research, art, public service, or philanthropy.

 Included in this year’s prestigious group of honorees is the scientist Emmanuelle Charpentier, known for her work in microbiology, genetics and biochemistry.
-Among her many accomplishments, Charpentier is the Founding and Acting Director of the Max Planck Institute for Infection Biology, and a member of the NeuroCure Cluster of Excellence.
+Among her many accomplishments, Charpentier is the Founding and Acting Director of the Max Planck Unit for the Science of Pathogens, and a member of the NeuroCure Cluster of Excellence.

 You can find more information here.